 As a < type of user >, I want < some goal > so that < some reason >.

 To get a comprehensive set of user stories, schedule discussions with different staff members and ask them to share their product ideas.
 Reverse engineer features from various products already on the market.
 Watch demo videos, review user manuals, and browse product descriptions to get a better sense of what popular solutions can do.
-Finally, schedule a consultation with a development team experienced in the automotive industry.
+Finally, schedule a consultation with a development team experienced in fleet management software solutions.
 Tap into their knowledge to refine your list.

-To remain competitive, automotive companies need to accept new technologies.
+To remain competitive, fleet management companies need to accept new technologies.
 Postponing your decision to digitalize or upgrade your IT systems is deliberately sabotaging your future success.
-Location-based services paired with IoT create a host of new opportunities for fleet managers, from creating better routes to optimizing fuel costs and individual driver performance – and even future-proofing your business for the automotive industry 2.0.
-Self-driving vehicles and semi-automatic fleets are already on the roads.
-The question is this: Will your company benefit from the upcoming innovations or struggle to play catch-up?
+Location-based services paired with transportation technologies offer new opportunities for fleet managers, from creating better routes to optimizing fuel costs and individual driver performance – and even future-proofing your business for the smart mobility.
+Self-driving trucks and semi-automatic fleets are already on the roads.
+The question is this: Will your fleet company benefit from the upcoming innovations or struggle to play catch-up?

-Get in touch with an Intellias LBS specialist to receive more information about incorporating telematics and location-based services into your fleet management software.
+Get in touch with an Intellias LBS specialist to receive more information about incorporating telematics and location-based services into your fleet monitoring software.